P3tru/WCSimDocker/README.md

 I am no mac user so I'd recommend to follow any other docs or tutorial you may find.
 You can find on the docker docs the .dmg file  [here](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac).
 #### Windows
-Again I'd recommand to follow docker docs  [here](https://docs.docker.com/docker-for-windows/install/).
+Again I'd recommend to follow docker docs  [here](https://docs.docker.com/docker-for-windows/install/).

 ### Start the Docker Client service
 2. It depends which daemons manages your system processes :